-"The Monroe Health Department is committed to improving the quality of life for our community through the promotion of health, prevention of disease and injury, and fostering a healthy environment for our residents."
+"The Monroe Health Department is committed to providing exceptional professional service to our community to improve the quality of life through the promotion of health, prevention of disease and injury, and fostering a healthy environment."

 We accomplish this through our work in Community Health, Environmental Health, and Emergency Preparedness activities.

 Community Health involves monitoring, investigating, and responding to reports of disease in our community.
 We provide outreach and education to the public, schools, businesses, and act as a resource for public health information.